-- An interrupt generally has no context (runs on current kernel stack) - Unfair to sleep on interrupted process (deadlock possible) - Where to get context for long running operation? - What goes into the ready queue? - What to do? - Top and Bottom Half - Linux implements with tasklets and workqueues - Generically, in-kernel thread(s) handle long running kernel operations.
+- Interrupt generally has no context (runs on current kernel stack) - Unfair to sleep interrupted process (deadlock possible) - Where to get context for long running operation? - What goes into the ready queue? - What to do? - Top and Bottom Half - Linux implements with tasklets and workqueues - Generically, in-kernel thread(s) handle long running kernel operations.